OpenRA/OpenRA/README.md

 ## Where is Estrela?

-The projects have been merged again and zbstudio will lead the future.
+The projects have been merged and zbstudio will lead the future.
 Please reassociate files with zbstudio.
 To keep your history of files and projects copy the contents of the `EstrelaEditor.ini` in your HOME directory to `ZeroBraneStudio.ini`.
 If you have used Estrela for graphics shader